Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 ```
 (GRB_env) $ python ./utilities/score_samples.py <input-file>
 ```
+You can set the name of the output csv file via `-o` option.

+Instead of using default configuration, it is possible to use non-default architectures available in [`/models/AutoEncoder/Architectures`](/models/AutoEncoder/Architectures).
+You can also load your own custom pre-trained AutoEncoder model checkpoint file `best.ckpt` together with a scoring function[^1] `scoring.joblib` from a local directory.

 Assuming that your `<input-file>` includes 100 events in total, of which 20 have invalid names and another 30 have incomplete lightcurves, the output would be:
 ```
 [Processing]: Sending request to the Swift-XRT repository...